crmpicco/pcpp1/advanced-oop.md

 Config.enable_debug()
 print(Config.debug)  # True
 ```
+`@staticmethod` - used to define a static method.
+Static methods are methods that do not take the instance or class as the first argument.
+They are similar to regular functions, but they are defined inside a class for organisational purposes.
+Static methods can be called on the class itself or on an instance of the class.

 ### Descriptors
 Descriptors are objects that define how attributes are accessed and modified.
 They are used to create properties, methods, and other attributes that have custom behaviour.
 Descriptors are defined by implementing the `__get__()`, `__set__()`, and `__delete__()` methods.